Clintonia andrewsiana

 Clintonia andrewsiana is a species of flowering plant in the lily family Liliaceae.
 The species was discovered by John Milton Bigelow in 1854 and described by John Torrey in 1856.
 The specific epithet andrewsiana honors Timothy Langdon Andrews (1819–1908), a "gentleman who assiduously examined the botany" of California during the mid-19th century.
 The species is commonly known as Andrews clintonia or red clintonia, where the latter refers to the color of the flowers.
 In California, it is also known as bluebead lily or western bluebead lily, not to be confused with C. borealis, which is likewise known as bluebead lily.
-The Pomo people of northern California considered the plant to be poisonous.
+The Pomo people of northern California consider the plant to be poisonous.

 Description

 Clintonia andrewsiana is a perennial herbaceous plant that spreads by means of underground rhizomes.
 It is the largest plant species in the genus, standing 30 to 80 cm tall.
 Around the base of the plant are 5 or 6 oval-shaped, dark green leaves, each 20 to 35 cm long and 5 to 15 cm wide.
 The tall, erect inflorescence consists of a terminal umbel with 10–20 flowers and up to three lateral umbels with 2–4 flowers each.
 Each flower has six pink to reddish-purple tepals 1 to 2 cm long and six stamens about half as long as the tepals.
 The fruit is a blue or blue-black berry approximately 1 cm in diameter.